KGGG Systen Fond Workshop at gold Leaf NZ

 Sand the surface

-Make sure the surface must be clean and free of dust or grease.
+Ensure the surface is clean and free of dust or grease.
+Sand the surface with fine sandpaper to achieve a smooth finish.

 Kolner Sealer for gilding